coohom/cloud-docs/src/dsl/dsl_sample_code.md

 # DSL Sample Code
+## Code description

-This example simulates a sweeping robot traveling in a room with a bow-shaped trajectory at a fixed rate, and it takes 3 sets of pictures per second
+This example simulates a sweeping robot traveling in a room with a bow-shaped trajectory at a fixed rate, and it takes 3 sets of pictures per second.

+## Sample code

 ```python
 from ksecs.ECS.processors.pixel_processor import PixelProcessor